eudoxia0/eudoxia0.github.io/_posts/2019-08-07-respect-accept-language-header.md

 purpose: it allows a user agent to provide servers with a list of prefered languages, weighed by preference.

 But not everyone uses it.
-Instead, websites often deduce the user agent's location from the IP address, and serve content accordingly.
+Instead, websites often [deduce](https://en.wikipedia.org/wiki/Geolocation_software) the user agent's location from the
+IP address, and serve content accordingly.
 This is terrible.

 My operating system's language is English.
 The only locale is `en_US.UTF-8`.
-Firefox is set to English, and sends `Accept-Language: en`.
+Firefox is set to English, and sends `Accept-Language: en` exclusively.
+Despite this, I am often served content in Spanish, because websites think they're smarter than the user's own preferences.

-I might be in the minority, but people travel.
+And I might be in the minority, but people travel.
 And if an L1 English speaker visits Uruguay, they'll be treated to the same terrible experience.

 # Examples

 ## Google

-When logged out, Google ignores `Accept-Language` and uses geoip.
+When logged out, Google ignores `Accept-Language` and uses geolocation.
 When logged in, it does the exact same thing.

-My account language is English, but the search language is Spanish unless I tell it to use English.
-But this isn't an account-wide setting, because that would make sense: it's a client setting.
-So every time I use Google from a new browser, a new computer, or simply after deleting local storage, I have to remind Google for the billionth time, that I want English search results.
+My account language is English, but the search language (even when logged in) is Spanish unless I tell it to use English.
+But this isn't an account-wide setting, it's a client setting.
+So every time I use Google from a new browser, a new computer, or simply after deleting local storage, I have to remind Google for the billionth time that I want English search results.

 Even after changing the language, search queries are parameterized by location.
 Which is determined by geoip.
 And geoip here is very coarse, so Google